What is depression?

 What is the prognosis for depression?

-The expected prognosis following a diagnosis of depression varies from person to person.
+The expected prognosis following a diagnosis varies from person to person.

 An early diagnosis and response to treatment, mild symptoms, sticking to the treatment plan, having a good support network and previously good health are all associated with better outcomes.

-Untreated depression, having a personality or psychiatric disorder, being admitted to hospital multiple times and advance age when symptoms of depression begin are all associated with worse outcomes.
+Not receiving treatment, having a personality or psychiatric disorder, being admitted to hospital multiple times and advanced age when symptoms begin are all associated with worse outcomes.

-Approximately two-thirds of people with depression will consider suicide and 10-15 percent of people with depression will commit suicide.
+Approximately two-thirds of people with depression will consider suicide and 10-15 percent of people with this condition will commit suicide.

 How is depression prevented?

-A number of different strategies are used to help prevent depression including educational interventions, support groups and psychotherapies, such as cognitive-behavioral therapy, mindfulness-based cognitive therapy and interpersonal psychotherapy.
-Psychotherapies have been found to have longer lasting effects than medications and are preferred by many people with depression.
+A number of different strategies are used for prevention including educational interventions, support groups and psychotherapies, such as cognitive-behavioral therapy, mindfulness-based cognitive therapy and interpersonal psychotherapy.
+Psychotherapies have been found to have longer lasting effects than medications and are preferred by many people.

-Taking care of yourself by getting adequate sleep, exercising, eating well and learning to manage stress also play an important role in the prevention of depression.
+Taking care of yourself by getting adequate sleep, exercising, eating well and learning to manage stress also play an important role in preventing depression.

 Where to get help